-“In 1986, at the age of 18, I had with me Rs 1800/-.
+In 1986, at the age of 18, I had with me Rs 1800/-.
 This was my first income, earned working for three months at a salary of Rs 600/- per month.
 Perhaps worried that the money may make me go wayward, my dad made an offer that I couldn’t resist.
-If I agree to invest my money inland, he was willing to contribute Rs 1800/- towards the purchase of a plot.
+If I agreed to invest my money in a property, he was willing to contribute Rs 1800/- towards the purchase of a plot.
 I liked the deal.
-I dreamt of my dad getting me a plot of land opposite to Spenser Plaza on Mount road and therefore agreed to his offer.
+I dreamt of my dad getting me a plot of land opposite Spenser Plaza on Mount road and therefore agreed to his offer.

 When I retire from active life, which I have no intention of doing, you will probably find me tilling my land, tending my cows, goats & sheep, and collecting eggs from the hen’s cages.